 - Finance / Accounting

-Globstrat is a 3-day business simulation in which teams of 5 participants are in charge of managing virtual companies that compete in international markets.
-Teams will have to make multiple strategic decisions in different areas, e.g. product portfolio, pricing, advertising, marketing, international expansion, and innovation.
+The program’s off to a great start with this 3-day business simulation in which teams of 5 participants are in charge of managing virtual companies that compete in international markets.
+Teams have to make multiple strategic decisions in different areas, e.g. product portfolio, pricing, advertising, marketing, international expansion, and innovation.

 Examples of companies participating in these workshops (non-exhaustive list):

 - Monitor Deloitte

 - Oliver Wyman

 - Roland Berger

 - Urgo Group